 Add the butter and toss in the flour using the knife until coated.
 The key is to pretend the blade of the knife is your hand, do be careful though.

-Add the water and stir a little using the blade before repeatedly drawing the knife towards you through the butter and milk sodden flour.
+Add the water and stir a little using the blade before repeatedly drawing the knife towards you through the butter and water sodden flour.
 Spin the bowl around a little and keep repeating these actions.
 You should find you will end up with a sticky dough with specks of butter.
 You’re not looking to have a paste as the specks of butter are key for the layers.

 Flour the worktop and tip the dough out onto it.